Egg decorating in Slavic culture: Christian

 Originating as a pagan tradition, decorated eggs were absorbed by Christianity to become the traditional Easter egg.
 With the advent of Christianity, via a process of religious syncretism, the symbolism of the egg was changed to represent, not nature's rebirth, but the rebirth of man.
 Christians embraced the egg symbol and likened it to the tomb from which Christ rose.
 With the acceptance of Christianity in Slavic lands in around 9th century, the decorated egg, in time, was adapted to play an important role in local rituals of the new religion.
 Many symbols of the old sun worship survived and were adapted to represent Easter and Christ's Resurrection.

-During Easter week, eggs are dyed in bright colors and decorated by various techniques.
-On Easter Saturday Slavic Christians, Catholic and Orthodox, go to a late night service carrying a basket with traditional foods, including Easter bread, cheese, butter, meats, and eggs (decorated or plain).
+During Holy Week, eggs are dyed in bright colors and decorated by various techniques.
+On Holy Saturday Slavic Christians, Catholic and Orthodox, go to a late night service carrying a basket with traditional foods, including Easter bread, cheese, butter, meats, and eggs (decorated or plain).
 During the service, priests bless the food, which will be eaten on Easter morning.

 Some of the blessed eggs would be given as gifts to children, relatives, and romantic partners.
 Others would be set aside for ritual and protective uses.
 Easter eggs are now considered to both symbolize the revival of nature and the salvation that Christians obtain from the resurrection of Jesus Christ.